dunkatron/VideoStreamer/README.md

 As long as there is something in VideoStreamer's playlist to play, it will play it.

 ## Notes
-This has only been tested on Mac OSX.
+This has only been tested on OS X.